LLNL/blt/docs/api/target.rst

   Whether to extend the visibility of the created library to global scope

 EXPORTABLE
-  Whether the created target should be exportable and ``install``able - mutually exclusive with the GLOBAL option
+  Whether the created target should be exportable and ``install``-able - mutually exclusive with the GLOBAL option

 Allows libraries not built with CMake to be imported as native CMake targets